Bralor/netlab/README.md

 ```

 ### 2. Runtest option
 A variant in which the integration tests will run (see [Test suits](#test-suit)).
 It is necessary to run with "-m" switch.
-This option has two modes.
+This flag has two options.

 #### 2.1 Save mode
 Save the kernel routing tables for selected scenario to :data: folder in the specified test case's folder.